-Florida is also the founder of the Creative Class Group, which works closely with cities, nations, and companies worldwide.
-He also works as a researcher and professor, serving as University Professor at University of Toronto’s School of Cities and Rotman School of Management, and a Faculty Chair at NYU’s Schack School of Real Estate.
-He has previously taught at Carnegie Mellon University, and has been a visiting professor at Harvard and MIT.
-Florida holds a bachelor’s degree from Rutgers College and a PhD from Columbia University.
+In addition, Florida is a researcher and professor at University of Toronto’s School of Cities and Rotman School of Management and a Distinguished Fellow at New York University’s Schack School of Real Estate.
+He has previously taught at Carnegie Mellon University and has been a visiting professor at Harvard and MIT.